 Swift Extensions and Information Hiding

+Andrew Bancroft tested and analyzed the behavior of extensions in Swift.
 While his findings aren’t utterly surprising, having them summed up in this nicely done article certainly helps.

 In a nutshell:

-• extensions in the same file as their source can access even privat members (attributes and methods, that is)
+- extensions in the same file as their source can access even

-• classes with private visibility on themselves expose their members as private
+privatevisibility on themselves expose their members as private - extensions themselves don’t have to be

 This has consequences for your tests: they reside in a separate module, so they can only access public members of your classes.